Nebojša Čović: FMP Železnik (1991–2011)

 In 1991, Čović became involved with Serbian basketball club KK ILR Železnik, a dormant sports collective for workers of the state-owned Ivo Lola Ribar metallurgical factory.
-Inactive since 1986, the club got revived by Čović under the auspices of his privately-owned metal products factory Fabrika metalnih proizvoda AD and renamed FMP Železnik.
-Under his guidance and ownership, the club grew into one of the top teams in Serbia and FR Yugoslavia, developing a reputation for player development and quality work with younger categories.
+Inactive since 1986, the club got revived by Čović under the auspices of his privately owned metal products factory Fabrika metalnih proizvoda AD and renamed FMP Železnik.
+Under his guidance and ownership, the club grew into one of the top teams in Serbia and FR Yugoslavia.

 By 1993, the club got its own basketball facility – the 2,000-seat Železnik Hall that served as its home arena form then on.
 Climbing rapidly up the FR Yugoslavia basketball pyramid, FMP began the 1994–95 season in the Second Federal League, winning promotion to the country's top basketball competition for the following 1995–96 season.

 In 1998, Čović brought former Yugoslav national team player Ratko Radovanović on board as the club's sporting director.
-Radovanović soon became synonymous with the emerging club, making player personnel decisions and running its day-to-day operations.

-Čović's son Filip later played as point guard for the club.
+Radovanović soon became synonymous with the emerging club, making player personnel decisions and running its day-to-day operations. Čović's son Filip later played as point guard for the club.

 Yugoslav Basketball Federation (1995–1997)

 In late 1995, while simultaneously performing the city of Belgrade mayoral job as well as Serbian National Assembly MP duties, Čović became president of the Yugoslav Basketball Federation (KSJ), succeeding Veselin Barović.
-In addition to Čović's political connections through the SPS, the rapid success of his club FMP Železnik that was about to start competing in the country's top league that season after multiple promotions was the best possible recommendation for the job.
+In addition to Čović's political connections through the SPS, the rapid success of his club FMP Železnik—that was about to start competing in the country's top league that season after multiple promotions—recommended him for the job.

 At the time when Čović came on board to lead the federation, FR Yugoslavia national team led by Duda Ivković were the reigning European champions, having returned to international competition following a four-year exile due to the UN embargo.
 Ivković soon stepped down and his assistant Željko Obradović took over the national team head coaching job.
 The national team had a great run at the 1996 Summer Olympics in Atlanta, reaching the final against the American Dream Team composed of NBA players.
 In early 1997, soon after Čović's fall from grace in SPS, he was removed from the KSJ job as well.